Ikuze/jenkins-dynamic-inventory/README.md

 - Global Read: in order to read 'computer/api/json'
 - Slave Configure: in order to read 'computer/{SLAVENAME}/config.xml'

+## Performance

+Depending on the authentication method used, this plugin will have a different performance.
+You can:
+- Authenticate using user/password and not use the jsessionid:

+  This is, BY FAR, _the slowest method_.
+Unless you have no other option because of a bug or whatever, do always use the jsessionid (`jenkins_jsessionid=True`) if you use user/password to authenticate.

+- Authenticate using user/password and use the jsessionid:

+  This is the way I get _the best performance_.
+You will authenticate once, and use the jsessionid from this moment on and never authenticate again.

+- Authenticate using user/apitoken:

+  If you cannot use the user/password for any reason, you cannot use the jsessionid (since we get the jsessionid in the login screen, we cannot use the apitoken for that).
+Anyway, this method will have a performance _between the other two_.

+Using the jsessionid you should have no speed problems even with HUGE jenkins servers.
+Anyway, if you find it too slow, remember that you can always use the cache.

 ## How to:

 ### Enable the plugin.